 When a fire occurs, you want your business and staff to be prepared with emergency procedure plans, evacuation diagrams and training.

-At Fire Safe ANZ, we will work with you to develop a customised emergency management procedure to suit your budget and specific business needs.
+At Fire Safe ANZ, we will work with you to develop a customized emergency management procedure to suit your budget and specific business needs.
 You can rest assured that all evacuation and training provided by Fire Safe ANZ is complaint with the Australian Standard AS 3745:2010 – Planning for Emergencies in Facilities.

 Emergency Procedure Plans